Your AI agent swapped $2M into an unaudited liquidity pool. The transaction confirmed in 12 seconds. There is no undo button.

 - Token approvals above spending cap

 Policy evaluation time.
-Auto-approved transactions proceed with no perceptible latency.
+Auto-approved transactions proceed with no Veto Cloud round trip.

 Veto vs alternatives